dgaydukov/cert-aws/sa/files/sa.md

 * services that has backup built on top of aws backup (like EFS) - encrypted in-transit & at-rest independently from source service
 * services with existing backup capabilities (like EBS) - using source service encryption capabilities Backup support cross-region/account backups.
 You can use both IAM & resource-based (in this case you have to set principal) policies to secure your backup vault.

+###### Migration Hub
+MH provides rich web experience to migrate on-premise IT resources to aws.
+You can view/group existing resources & track migration progress.